 Past and Current Project Results:

 Project results can be viewed in the Gollahon Lab Slide Show.
-There I present the key findings that my students have proposed based on their results for different projects as well as putative models.
+There I present the key findings that my students have proposed based on their results for different projects.

 Dr. Gollahon’s Graduate Student Training Philosophy:

-The overarching goal of my lab is progressing knowledge in the field of breast cancer research.
+The overarching goal of my lab is progressing knowledge in the field of cancer research.
 Under this umbrella, I work differently with MS and PhD students in formulating and supervising their research projects.
-My graduate students are supported on Teaching Assistantships through the Department of Biological Sciences.
+In general, my graduate students are supported on Teaching Assistantships through the Department of Biological Sciences, unless I have a sponsored research project in which they participate.

 Generally speaking, PhD students need the experience and training to help move them towards an independent career in research.
 Regardless of whether this is in academia or industry, PhD students are expected to mature in their ability to design, implement and interpret hypothesis-driven research projects.
 To that end, my PhD students are required to identify an area of interest and perform a thorough (and ongoing) literature review.
 Once they have a basic understanding of the topic of interest (i.e. mitotic regulation, embryonic stem cell markers), they are required to generate a testable hypothesis.
 Then, they meet with me to determine the feasibility of investigating the question within the resources and constraints of my laboratory, the department and the university, and design their own research project.
 During implementation of their research experimental design, their committee members and I give PhD students scholarly guidance.
 Average time for PhD students in my lab is 4-5 years.